Our rating(3.6/5)

 Barclaycard card machines are either Ingenico models or a PAX A920 model, both commonly seen in shops around the UK.

-They are all set up to accept Visa, Mastercard, Diners Club and Discover – and American Express if you have a separate agreement for that.
+They accept Visa, Mastercard, Diners Club and Discover, but American Express requires a separate agreement.
 They also accept all common card technologies including chip and PIN and contactless (NFC) cards as well as mobile wallets like Apple Pay and Google Pay.

 Let us have a look at the main differences.